Skip to Content

 Project Description

-To improve water quality conditions in Lake Arlington and Village Creek, stakeholders developed a watershed protection plan for the 91,402-acre watershed draining to Lake Arlington.
-As part of the plan, they established a monitoring schedule to track the effectiveness of the measures they implemented.
-Models were used to identify possible sources of pollutant loads, how much the loads needed to be reduced to meet the state’s standards, and what strategies would most effectively achieve those reductions.
+To improve water quality conditions in Lake Arlington and Village Creek, the Trinity River Authority worked with stakeholders to develop a watershed protection plan (WPP) for the 91,402-acre watershed draining to Lake Arlington.
+Models were used to identify potential sources of pollutant loads, load reductions needed to meet the state’s water quality standards, and what strategies would most effectively achieve those reductions.
+As part of the plan, they established a water quality monitoring program to track the effectiveness of the management measures they implemented.
 The U.S. Environmental Protection Agency accepted the Village Creek - Lake Arlington WPP in 2019.

 Back to the top of the page Back to top